BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/12_1_Accessing_Bitcoind_with_Curl.md

 ```
 $ curl --user bitcoinrpc:73bd45ba60ab8f9ff9846b6404769487 --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "getmininginfo", "params": [] }' -H 'content-type: text/plain;' http://127.0.0.1:8332/
 ```
 > **WARNING:** Entering your password on the command line may put your password into the process table and/or save it into a history.
-It's not recommended, except for testing on testnet.
+This is even less recommended than putting it in a file, except for testing on testnet.
 If you want to do it anywhere else, make sure you know what you're doing!

 ### Know Your Port